-Corey has been with Alaska Wilderness League since February 2013, and has led its communications and social media shop since the beginning of 2018.
-Originally from Michigan and still a Midwesterner at heart, Corey has lived in the metro-D.C. area for nearly 15 years.
-He is a graduate of Indiana University where he earned his BA in Journalism, and earned his law degree from Northeastern University School of Law.
-Following three-plus years of working at advocacy group Walmart Watch on legal issues related to big box development, he moved into the environmental realm (and the communications field) for good, spending time at the Chesapeake Climate Action Network, League of Conservation Voters and Conservation Lands Foundation.
-Corey has made multiple trips to Alaska, although Southeast Alaska and its amazing forests (and bears!!!) has a special place in his heart.
-When not defending Alaska, you’ll find him in the wilds of Northern Virginia with his wife and daughter.
+Corey has been with Alaska Wilderness League since February 2013, and has led its communications and social media shop since 2018.
+Originally from Michigan, Corey has lived in the metro-D.C. area since 2005.
+He is a graduate of Indiana University where he earned his B.A. in Journalism, and received his law degree from Northeastern University School of Law.
+Following three-plus years of working on legal issues related to big box development, he moved into the environmental realm (and the communications field) for good, spending time at the Chesapeake Climate Action Network, League of Conservation Voters and Conservation Lands Foundation.
+When not defending Alaska, you’ll find him in the wilds of Northern Virginia with his wife, daughter, dog Josie and cat Sunny.

 Chris began working at Alaska Wilderness League in September 2017.
-A California native, he graduated with a degree in Literature from the University of California, Santa Cruz, and shortly thereafter began fundraising for Los Angeles-based arts and education nonprofits while enjoying the beaches, mountains and deserts of southern California.
-After starting his career at nonprofit publisher Red Hen Press (featuring an Alaskan imprint, Boreal Books), he moved on to support individual fundraising at The Broad Stage in Santa Monica, and later, transitioned into the world of grantmaking at the Carl and Roberta Deutsch Foundation.
-These experiences inform his work in managing the fundraising operations for the League, and help him ensure supporters remain connected and invested in protecting Alaska public lands and waters.
-As a new D.C. resident, Chris spends his off hours exploring the District and its nearby hiking trails with his wife and their dog.
+A California native, he graduated with a degree in Literature from the University of California, Santa Cruz, followed by fundraising for Los Angeles-based arts and education nonprofits while enjoying the beaches, mountains and deserts of southern California.
+After starting his career at nonprofit publisher Red Hen Press, he moved on to support individual fundraising at The Broad Stage in Santa Monica and then grantmaking at the Carl and Roberta Deutsch Foundation.
+Today he directs the League's fundraising operations, ensuring supporters remain connected to and invested in protecting wild Alaska.
+Chris spends his off hours exploring D.C. and its nearby hiking trails with his wife and dog.

-Mladen joined the Alaska Wilderness League team in January 2008.
+Mladen joined the Alaska Wilderness League team in January 2008 and also serves as the League's Director of Finance and Operations.
 He graduated from Empire State College with a Bachelor of Arts in International and European Economic Studies.
 He is a Certified Nonprofit Accounting Professional and works daily to make the most of the League’s limited resources.
 He’s also an amazing photographer and our website and materials feature many of his images.
 When not at work, you can find him on the water honing his sailing skills or paddle-boarding.

 Based in Anchorage, Andy joined the Alaska Wilderness League team in January 2016.
 A lifelong Alaskan, Andy grew up running sled dogs and finished the 1,100 mile Iditarod in 2001 just before attending Cornell University.
-After graduating, he returned to Alaska and interned in the National Parks Conservation Association Alaska office.
+After graduating, he returned to Alaska and interned in the National Parks Conservation Association's Alaska office.
 Following that, he spent four years as a state legislative aide, taking a yearlong break to manage a statewide political campaign.
-Just prior to joining the League team, he worked for the Alaska LCV State League in a variety of roles, ranging from Executive Director, Political Director, and Data Director.
+Just prior to joining the League team, he worked for the Alaska LCV State League in a variety of roles, ranging from Executive Director and Political Director to Data Director.
 When not working, Andy can be found at the family dog kennel — located just outside Denali National Park — or in the mountains skiing and studying the snowpack.